-Although the kelvin will be defined in an entirely new way, the redefinition will have little immediate practical consequence for how the unit is realized or how temperature is measured.
+Although the kelvin is now defined in an entirely new way, the redefinition has little immediate practical consequence for how the unit is realized or how temperature is measured.

 There are several reasons for this.
 One is that the triple point of water will remain a reliable calibration point because, although it is not a fundamental constant, it is regarded as an unchanging physical property in a well-defined experimental setup.

 Moreover, thermometer technologies have not yet advanced to the point at which they can significantly reduce the already-small uncertainty in measurements of the TPW.
 The Consultative Committee for Thermometry, which makes recommendations to the CIPM, notes that multiple independent TPW measurements, which strictly follow the mise en pratique, vary by less than 50 millionths of a kelvin.

 Finally, the temperature values for the reference points in both ITS-90 and PLTS-2000 are specified with no uncertainty and will remain fixed until the scales are replaced.

 In the future, however, this will change.
 Presently, the specified instrument for realizing the kelvin through the triple point of water is a standard platinum resistance thermometer (SPRT).
 Although the devices are accurate and dependable across a wide temperature range, and can be quite compact, they are relatively costly (many thousands of dollars each) and particularly sensitive to shock and vibration.